 In this age of technology, the presence of home studios in which the young artists self-produce (a phase that you went through): what are the main (or more common) challenges that a young artist must face when producing his own music?

 I think nowadays that with the available softwares we all can survive more or less and make fairly decent recordings.
 That is not a discussion.

-The most important thing is to have the taste.
+The most important thing is to have a taste.
 To think that we live in a world in which practically all of us use the same programs to create music sounds scary ... however, I think it's great.